hpsg2022/hpsg2022/ws.md

 ### Publication

 A call for contributions to the proceedings will be issued after the conference.
-They will be published either at CSLI together with the main conference proceedings or in a separate collective volume.
+The papers will be published either at CSLI together with the main conference proceedings or in a separate collective volume.